 William died at his residence, Brisbane Meadows, Argyle, on the 17th of September 1837, in his 52nd year.
 This is the date inscribed on his monument.

-Their son, Thomas Mitchell, moved to Mungabareena in 1837.
-Mungabareena run had just been vacated by CH Ebden.
+Their son, Thomas Mitchell, moved to Mungabareena in 1837, which CH Ebden had just vacated.

 Mrs Elizabeth Mitchell, taken from JFH Mitchell papers (.1)